airbytehq/airbyte/docs/deployment/deploying-airbyte/on-aws-ec2.md

 ## Connect to Airbyte

 {% hint style="danger" %}
-For security reason we strongly recommend to not expose Airbyte on Internet available ports.
-Future versions will add support for SSL & Authentication
+For security reasons, we strongly recommend to not expose Airbyte on Internet available ports.
+Future versions will add support for SSL & Authentication.
 {% endhint %}

-* Create ssh tunnel
+* Create ssh tunnel.

 ```bash
 # In your workstation terminal
 ssh -i $SSH_KEY -L 8000:localhost:8000 -L 8001:localhost:8001 -N -f ec2-user@$INSTANCE_IP
 ```

-* In your browser, just visit [http://localhost:8000](http://localhost:8000)
-* Start moving some data!
+* Just visit [http://localhost:8000](http://localhost:8000) in your browser and start moving some data!

 ## Troubleshooting

-If you encounter any issues, just connect to our [slack](https://slack.airbyte.io).
+If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!